Ethosuximide: Medical uses

-It is approved for absence seizures.
-Ethosuximide is considered the first choice drug for treating absence seizures in part because it lacks the idiosyncratic hepatotoxicity of the alternative anti-absence drug, valproic acid.
+Ethosuximide is approved for absence seizures, and is considered the first choice medication for treating them, in part because it lacks the idiosyncratic hepatotoxicity of the alternative anti-absence drug, valproic acid.

 Adverse effects

 As with other anticonvulsants, ethosuximide carries a warning about use during pregnancy.
 Although a causal relationship with birth defects has not be established, the potential for harm to the baby is weighed against the known harm caused by a mother having even minor seizures.